-ENGR 10 Introduction to Engineering 3 units & Science
+ENGR 10 Introduction to Engineering & Science

-Prerequisite: Satisfactory completion of: MATH 50 Transferable to CSU/UC
+Prerequisite: Satisfactory completion of: MATH 50

 Exploration of the Science, Technology, Engineering and Mathematics (STEM) fields, particularly engineering, for both the decided engineering/STEM majors and others who may be curious about engineering.
 This course will provide the student with added college success skills which will improve his/her chances of succeeding in a technical field such as engineering.
 The course surveys the contemporary role of STEM professions in society, the engineering approach to problem solving, the design process, and ethics/responsibilities of engineers and scientists.
 The course offers a variety of hands-on activities and interactive laboratories.
 (L,M)